mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Dingir League and the Old Earth Union.
 A softer touch would be required to draw the Solomani Rim into the Imperium, one which Artemsus himself would devise.
-Gaining the favour of such a well-established region of space would require a longer game to be played.
+Gaining the favor of such a well-established region of space would require a longer game to be played.

 THE ANTARES CAMPAIGN